 In general, no. Although some RVs are incredibly large, you shouldn’t need a special license (or CDL) to rent or drive these vehicles.
 However, laws do vary by state – make sure to ask your RV rental company if there are any special requirements in the location you’re traveling to.

 What Documents Do You Need to Provide?

 Generally, you will need to provide a valid driver’s license and a major credit card in your name.
-Most rental companies will run a DMV check on your license to make sure you don’t have any violations or DUIs.
+Most camper van rental companies will run a DMV check on your license to make sure you don’t have any violations or DUIs.
 Any additional drivers on the reservation will also need to provide their licenses.